Gravitational waves from strong first order phase transitions: Advection routines

 \section{Advection routines}

-One of the update operations, $\dot{W} = -\partial_i (W v^i)$, where $W$ is a state variable, such as $E, Z_j$, supports high, low, or hybrid version of flux computation.
+Our implementation of one of the update operations, $\dot{W} = -\partial_i (W v^i)$, where $W$ is a state variable, such as $E$ or $Z_j$, supports high-order, low-order, and hybrid versions of the flux computation.
 State variables are defined as cell-centered or edge-centred.
-Velocities are face-centered.
-The flux of a cell-centred variable through face $i$ is $W v^i$.
+Velocities such as the 3-velocity $v^i$ are generally face-centered.
+The flux $f(W)$ of a cell-centred variable through face $i$ is $W v^i$.
 The rate of change of a cell-centred state variable at site $k$ is

 where $f(W_{[k+1/2]})$ is the flux of the state variable through the face in the positive $i$ direction, and $f(W_{[k-1/2]})$ is the flux in the negative $i$ direction.
 The updates of edge-centred variables are calculated similarly, but with velocities computed as a average over 8 faces.